sjbrown/1kfa/mod_guide_player.md

 Place all the revealed cards on your discard pile, keeping the resolving card on top.

 - **Interpret**\
-  Take the primary result and find the matching text on the Move card that matches it.
-Perform the actions and answer any questions demanded by the matching text on the Move card.
+  Take the primary result and find the text on the Move card that matches it.
+Perform the actions and answer any questions indicated by the matching text on the Move card.
 Also perform any mechanical actions demanded by the secondary results at this point.

   Next, interpret these actions in the narrative.\
   This is where narration reclaims the lead.
-If you’re unsure how to begin:
+The text of the Move may provide questions to answer, but if you’re otherwise unsure how to begin, the GM can answer either of these questions:

-  - Ask the table what this means in the scene
+  - If this were a movie, how would the result of the move be shown on screen?
-  - Reflect on how your character might respond
+  - How do the elements established in the scene respond?

 ## For example,